Thakur127/rust-shit/tcp_server/README.md

 ### 3. Run the Server

-After building the project, run the server with the following command:
+After building the project, you can run the server with the following command:

 ```bash
 cargo run